ProfJake/Assignment2/README.md

     *a) Copy the definitions for the exercise objects from trackerService.js (lines 60-70, inclusive) into Exercise.js*

-    *b) create a tracker Class definition with a  constructor that accepts a single parameter (see simpleObjects.js for an example).
+    *b) create an Exercise class definition with a  constructor that accepts a single parameter (see simpleObjects.js for an example).
 This parameter will be a String.*
     **Note** this is separate from the exercise objects placed in this file